Silent Hill 4: The Room: Reception

 The graphics of the game environments were praised as detailed.
 According to Bethany Massimilla of GameSpot: "The game looks its best in corroded, bloody, gritty environments, like the damp, steel halls of the water prison or the subterranean subway layers that, at one point in the game, are walled in living, moving flesh".
 The character and monster designs received praise as well-done.
 Reviewers generally commended the audio as contributing to the horror of the game, although 1UP wrote that it was sub-par for the series.

 The gameplay's departures from that of previous installments in the series drew mixed reactions.
-Online game critic for The Escapist, Ben "Yahtzee" Croshaw, heavily praised the game, especially its creativity, and called it his favorite entry in the series after Silent Hill 2 in a retrospective review but strongly derided the gameplay.
 GameZone enjoyed the changes, writing that they were needed to keep the series fresh.
 The decision to place the only save point and storage area for items in the titular room, with no option to discard unwanted items, was generally criticized, with reviewers finding it inconvenient to have to return there.
 The puzzles had mixed reactions.
 Kristan Reed of Eurogamer expressed disappointment with the degree to which the game had been geared as a combat game with an absence of standard Silent Hill puzzles, while GameSpys Bryn Williams worried that the puzzles' obscurity and "non-lateral" nature might discourage more casual players.
 IGN disliked the replacement of logic-based puzzles in favour of obtaining various items, and was also displeased by the lack of boss fights.
 Another source of criticism was the repetition of the first four environments during the second half of the game.

 Metacritic shows a lower average rating of 67 out of 100 for the PC version, indicating "mixed or average reviews".
 IGNs Perry complained about "the blurriest textures we've seen in years and some serious graphical glitches" and "extremely low mouse sensitivity" inhibiting gameplay.
 GameSpots review praised the graphics as having "been optimized well for the PC" but acknowledging "keyboard and mouse controls just don't fare that well in an environment of constantly shifting perspective views that can make navigation frustrating".

 Silent Hill 4 was a nominee for GameSpots 2004 "Best Adventure Game" award, which ultimately went to Myst IV: Revelation.